andrebrener/eth_txs/README.md

 # Ethereum Transactions

 This application is a crawler that takes data from transactions that are listed in [Etherscan](https://etherscan.io/txs).
-It is a good way to get a sample of Ethereum transactions without having to connect a node and download all the GBs of Ethereum history.
+This script is a good way to get a sample of basic Ethereum transactions information without having to connect a node and download all the GBs of Ethereum history.

 The final table will look very similar to this one from Etherscan.